Excel SUBTOTAL Function

 Available calculations

-SUBTOTAL behavior is controlled by the function_num argument, which is provided as a numeric value.
-There are 11 functions available, each with two options, as seen in the table below.
+The calculation performed by SUBTOTAL is determined by the function_num argument, which is given as a number.
+There are 11 calculations total, each with two options, as seen below.
 Notice these values are "paired" (e.g. 1-101, 2-102, 3-103, and so on).
 This is related to how SUBTOTAL deals with manually hidden rows.
-When function_num is between 1-11, SUBTOTAL includes cells that have been manually hidden.
-When function_num is between 101-111, SUBTOTAL excludes values in rows that have been manually hidden.
+When function_num is between 1-11, SUBTOTAL includes rows that have been manually hidden.
+When function_num is between 101-111, SUBTOTAL excludes rows that have been manually hidden.

 Function | Include hidden | Ignore hidden |